Inspirateur/DiscordWordCloud/README.md

 - invite the bot on your Discord Server https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot
 - run `main.py` with Python 3.9

 And it should run !
-You might need to wait a bit while it reads the channels if you got many messages though.

 If you got any questions about this project, feel free to DM `Inspi#8989` on Discord.

 ## Features
+- `;load (days)` use this to load messages up to x days on your server
 - `;cloud` to generate your word cloud, you can also tag someone in the command to generate their word cloud
 - `;emojis` to get the custom emojis usage of the server